Skip to main content

 Materials design

-Northern Illinois U Piot, Chubenko Beam physics, Modeling and simulation of physical processes in photocathodes and their effect on the beam brightness.
+Northern Illinois U Chubenko Beam physics, Modeling and simulation of physical processes in photocathodes and their effect on the beam brightness.

 U New Mexico Biedron AI/Machine Learning, Accelerator and Laser Physics and Engineering, Systems Engineering